Donald Trump wants to deport every single illegal immigrant - could he?

 Mr Trump hasn't set out a timeframe for his mass deportation strategy, but a 2015 study by the American Action Forum (AAF), a conservative think tank, estimates it would take about 20 years to find and deport that many people.

-Using good old-fashioned American school buses, that's 650 bus loads every month for two decades.
+Using good old-fashioned American school buses, 650 would have to run every month, without a seat to spare, for two decades.
 Plus continuous operations from a variety of law enforcement and other government bodies - with all the cost that entails.

 So how much is that?